-We love Divar Island for the nature it has – the mangroves and the birds.
+We love Divar Island for nature it has – the mangroves and the birds.
 This time, we went early morning and we saw Divar people fishing in almost all water bodies.
-Of course birds in the sky and crabs on the wetlands is what we enjoyed observing.
+Of course, birds in the sky and crabs on the wetlands is what we enjoyed observing.

 Arvalem Water Falls

 This is a perennial waterfall next to an old temple wrapped in many folk tales.
 Read in detail about here: Arvalem.
 It is my personal favorite recommendation of places to see in Goa.